 The Hustle: Many Pet Insurance Premiums Skyrocket as Pets Get Old

-How unaffordable?
-Take a male mixed-breed dog living in Seattle and insured by Pets Best.
-His premium as a puppy would be $35 a month, but by age eight that almost doubles, to $69.
-By age 12, it ratchets to $151 per month.
-That’s more than $1,800 per year—enough to make his owner howl.
+Take a male mixed-breed dog insured by Pets Best in Seattle.
+Enrolled as a puppy, his premium would be $39 a month, but by age eight that almost doubles, to $76.
+By age 12, it ratchets to $174 per month.
+That’s more than $2,000 per year.

-Those age-based premium increases do not include future veterinary price inflation, which will likely add yet more to your monthly pet insurance bill.
+These age-based premium increases and our calculations do not include future veterinary price inflation, which will also cause insurers to hike your future premiums.

 And more’s the pity for folks who own pure breeds.
-When we checked premiums in the Puget Sound area for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $68 per month for our mutt when a puppy, but if he were a beagle we’d pay $82 a month and $149 per month if a Dogue de Bordeaux.
+For example, when we checked premiums in Seattle for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $68 per month for our mutt when a puppy, but if he were a beagle we’d pay $82 a month and $149 per month if a Dogue de Bordeaux.
 When our dear Woof reaches age 12, ASPCA will charge us $199 a month for our sample mixed breed, $240 for a beagle, and $479 for the Dogue de Bordeaux.